JTinkers/HttpDo/README.md

-**Hint: **It's highly advices to declare handler as a public property accessible from outside the scope.
+**Hint:** It's highly advised to declare handler as a public property accessible from outside the scope.

 <hr>